 The Buckeye Ranch is currently serving more than 2,200 children and families from Franklin and other counties every day at seven locations throughout Ohio.

 Fees range depending on the type of care needed.
 Some service costs are offset by Medicaid, or the client’s local Alcohol, Drug, and Mental Health Board.
-For specific information on fees or funding options, contact The Buckeye Ranch’s Family Resources Department at (614) 384-7798 or toll free at (800) 859-5665, option 1.
+For specific information on fees or funding options, contact The Buckeye Ranch’s Admissions and Engagement Department at (614) 384-7798 or toll free at (800) 859-5665, option 1.

 Some programs offer immediate access to families in need; however, for some programs, the need is so great that The Buckeye Ranch is forced to place potential families on a waiting list.
-Our Family Resources staff can work with you to try to provide the most appropriate level of care as soon as possible.
-For the latest information on any program you are interested in accessing, contact The Buckeye Ranch’s Family Resources Department at (614) 384-7798 or toll free at (800) 859-5665, option 1 to speak with a Resource Coordinator.
+Our Admissions and Engagemnt staff can work with you to try to provide the most appropriate level of care as soon as possible.
+For the latest information on any program you are interested in accessing, contact The Buckeye Ranch’s Admissions and Engagement Department at (614) 384-7798 or toll free at (800) 859-5665, option 1 to speak with a Engagement Specialist.

 The Buckeye Ranch provides notice that when an individual has any concerns about patient care and safety in the organization, he or she is encouraged to contact the organization’s management.
 If the concerns in question cannot be resolved at this level, the individual is encouraged by the organization to contact the Joint Commission on Accreditation of Healthcare Organizations at: